hugofloresgarcia/music-trees/README.md

                                             --learning_rate 0.03
 ```

+a new experiment will be created under `runs/<NAME>/<VERSION>`. checkpoints, embedding spaces, and other goodies will be stored there.

 ##### training with a batch size greater than 1

 The code is structured so that the model only receives one episode (which can be thought of as a batch in itself), but if you want to batch episodes together for gradient purposes, use the `--accumulate_grad_batches` flag provided by pytorch lightning.